Priyam-Vaghasiya-Skill-College/demo7/agreement.md

 The Client fails, after being notified in writing by ISERVEU to meet any of its payment obligations under this Agreement or the relevant Schedules when due and for fifteen (15) days thereafter; The Client fails to meet any of its other obligations under this Agreement or the relevant Schedules and does not remedy such failure within thirty (30) days after being notified in writing by ISERVEU.
 If the Client makes false or incorrect representations and warranties to enter into this Agreement.

 Termination without Cause.
 Notwithstanding anything contained in this Agreement, ISERVEU may at any time terminate this Agreement without cause upon sixty (60) days’ prior written notice to the Client.
+The Client shall also have the right to terminate this Agreement without cause by providing sixty (60) days’ prior written notice to ISERVEU.

 USE OF CONFIDENTIAL AND PROPRIETARY INFORMATION